wdesign22/docker-php-nginx-postgres-composer/README.md

-# docker-php-nginx-postgres-composer
+# docker-php-nginx-postgres-composer for Laravel
-Docker Compose configuration to run PHP 7.1 with Nginx, PHP-FPM, PostgreSQL 10.1 and Composer.
+Docker Compose configuration to run PHP 7.1 with Nginx, PHP-FPM, PostgreSQL 10.1, PHP-CLI and Composer.

 ## Overview

-This Docker Compose configuration lets you run easily PHP 7.1 with Nginx, PHP-FPM, PostgreSQL 10.1 and Composer.
+This Docker Compose configuration lets you run easily PHP 7.1 with Nginx, PHP-FPM, PostgreSQL 10.1, PHP-CLI and Composer.
 It exposes 4 services:

 * web (Nginx)
 * php (PHP 7.1 with PHP-FPM)
 * db (PostgreSQL 10.1)
+* php-cli (PHP 7.1)
 * composer

 The PHP image comes with the most commonly used extensions and is configured with xdebug.
 The UUID extension for PostgreSQL has been added.
-Nginx default configuration is set up for Symfony 4 (but can be easily changed) and will serve your working directory.
 Composer is run at boot time and will automatically install the vendors.
+Nginx default configuration is set up for Laravel (but can be easily changed) and will serve your working directory.

 ## Install prerequisites